 This pork tenderloin marinade is a sweet and savory blend of olive oil, garlic, mustard, brown sugar and herbs.
 Marinated pork tenderloin can be grilled, broiled or sauteed for an easy dinner that the whole family will love!

 - This marinade contains a little bit of brown sugar which adds great flavor, but can easily burn.
 Make sure your grill or pan is not overly hot before you add your meat!
+No brown sugar on hand?
+Try honey instead!

 While this recipe is delicious as-is, you can add other ingredients to customize it to your tastes.